Special Circumstances

 • Reduced or loss of untaxed income or benefits

-A dependency override occurs when a financial aid administrator exercises professional judgment and overrides the Department of Education’s criteria for dependent students.
+Unsusual Circumstances refer to the conditions that justify an financial aid administrator making an adjustment to a student’s dependency status based on a unique situation.
 An override may only be granted on a case-by-case basis for students with unusual & exceptional circumstances.
 These circumstances must show compelling reason for a student to be considered independent rather than dependent.
 The following are some examples of conditions that could warrant a Dependency Override:

 • Abusive family environments